Stellantis/api-standards/api-style-guide.md

 ### Query Parameters

 `/customers?name=value` : appear at the end of the request URI after a question mark (?) separated by ampersands (&).
-Be careful when using sensitive/private query parameters as the URI is not encrypted over HTTPS : **pass in HEADER instead**.
+Avoid putting sensitive information (like a password) in query parameters.

 **Example** : `GET /customers?name=John` used to target customers with name `John`

+While these parameters are encrypted over TLS, they can be seen as plain-text in unsafe places like server access logs, bookmarks or referrer headers transmitted to other sites. **Pass sensitive information as HEADER instead**.

 ### Header Parameters